 Is it OK to Travel to Japan During Golden Week?

-Every year millions of people travel to Japan during Spring and specially during April and May.
+Every year millions of people travel to Japan during Spring and especially during April and May.
 These are the perfect months to visit Japan, but there’s a small week between April and May that can change significantly your experience: the famous Golden Week.
 And every year people ask questions about it because they already booked their flights, and they will be in Japan during Golden Week.
 If you’re in this case of figure, this post is for you.

 Is the Golden Week a good time to visit Japan?
 The Golden Week is a good time to visit Japan because of the good weather and to view the famous cherry blossoms bloom, but it is also the time when most Japanese take some days off making it a peak season for travel in Japan.
 Planning ahead and smart travel will be necessary to deal with the crowds.

-If you want to better understand the Golden Week in Japan, just keep reading because I’ll explain to you what is the Golden Week and what you can do to survive in Japan during this busy week.
+If you want to better understand the Golden Week in Japan, just keep reading because I’ll explain to you what the Golden Week is and what you can do to survive in Japan during this busy week.

 What is the Golden Week in Japan exactly?

 To understand why the Golden Week in Japan is such a big deal, we first need to know what is this Golden Week exactly.
-The Golden Week is a series of national holidays concentrated between the end of April and the beginning of May when Japanese take a few days off to enjoy some vacation during a week.
+The Golden Week is a series of national holidays concentrated between the end of April and the beginning of May when the Japanese take a few days off to enjoy some vacation during a week.
 It usually starts on April 29 and ends on May 5 or later depending on the day of the week.

 There are 4 national holidays in this famous Golden Week:

 • On May 3, the Japanese celebrate the Constitution Memorial Day (憲法記念日, Kenpō Kinenbi).
-The enactment of the Constitution of Japan took place on May 3, 1947, and this national holiday is used to dwell on the past events.
+The enactment of the Constitution of Japan took place on May 3, 1947, and this national holiday is used to dwell on past events.

 • On May 4, Japan celebrates the Greenery Day (みどりの日, Midori no Hi).
 Since this day is between 2 national holidays, it will always be considered a holiday even if the Japanese didn’t celebrate anything in particular (there’s actually a law that says that the day between 2 national holidays is also a holiday).
-May 4 has been celebrated as the Citizen’s Holiday between 1985 and 2006, but in 2007 it changed to the Greenery Day as we know it today.
+May 4 was celebrated as the Citizen’s Holiday between 1985 and 2006, but in 2007 it changed to the Greenery Day as we know it today.

 • And the last national holiday of the Golden Week is the Children’s Day (子供の日, Kodomo no Hi) on May 5.
-The Children’s Day was declared a national holiday in 1948 and since then it is celebrated using the traditional koinobori (carp-shaped windsocks).
+The Children’s Day was declared a national holiday in 1948 and since then it has been celebrated using the traditional koinobori (carp-shaped windsocks).
 This celebration marks the end of the famous Golden Week in Japan.

-Often, the Golden Week can be extended until May 6 if one of the previous national holidays takes place in a Sunday.
+Often, the Golden Week can be extended until May 6 if one of the previous national holidays takes place on a Sunday.
 For instance, in 2020, May 3 was a Sunday so an extra national holiday took place on May 6.

 Why is the Golden Week such a big deal in Japan?